Deforestation in Brazil's Cerrado savanna hits seven-year high

 The Cerrado, the world's most species-rich savanna, has given way to Brazil's expanding agricultural frontier for decades.
 Roughly half of the savanna's vegetation has already been destroyed, with much of it converted to farms and ranches.

+Asked about rising Cerrado destruction, EU Environment Commissioner Virginijus Sinkevicius said protections could be expanded.

+"We have a review clause in just one year, we will have a look at it," he said in an interview at the U.N.
+COP15 nature summit.
+"If we see patterns shifting to other ecosystems, we will be able to react relatively quickly."

-Countries at a U.N.
-COP15 nature summit underway in Montreal aim to strike a deal to protect and reverse the loss of areas rich in biodiversity like the Cerrado.
+Countries at COP15 in Montreal aim to strike a deal to protect areas rich in biodiversity like the Cerrado.
 But with the summit set to end on Dec.
 19, negotiators still disagree on some 200 points, according to conference documents.

 "What we eat and how we produce our food are the main drivers of this large-scale obliteration," said Jean-Francois Timmers, a policy expert for environmental advocates WWF.